(1st – 2nd June)

 With all the paperwork hopefully stored away in my rucksack we set off at 8 am to Birmingham Airport in a taxi driven by one of the parents of a child (Rebecca Pearson) I used to teach.
 It made for an interesting journey catching up on family news, thankfully she was a pleasant child and seems to have done well in later life.

-We were concerned that the chaos experienced by travelers at the airport on the previous day would cause us problems, but we needn’t have worried, check-in opened on time and we were third in the queue.
+We were concerned that the chaos experienced by travellers at the airport on the previous day would cause us problems, but we needn’t have worried, check-in opened on time, and we were third in the queue.
 We sailed through Security and Passport Control and were soon settled in one of the lounges in readiness for our gate to be called.
 The flight left a little late, due to a lack of baggage handlers, but that was made up on the 7.5-hour flight to Dubai.
-Emirates has a good reputation and they didn’t let themselves down, with plenty of regular food and drinks and an excellent entertainment system at hand.
+Emirates has a good reputation and didn’t let themselves down, with plenty of regular food and drinks and an excellent entertainment system.

 After checking out the location of our next departure gate, we had a brief chat with our new Australian friend before settling into one of the airport’s restaurants for a much-needed drink.
 Sue was satisfied with the water but I spotted an intriguing local cask beer that looked very refreshing and I spoiled myself with that.
 Sue wasn’t impressed with its price.
 A short flight of 1.55 hrs to Antananaviro followed, though I enjoyed the rather eclectic meal on board, Sue was not so impressed, but still managed to consume it in rapid time.

-Antananaviro is located towards the center of the island and the clear sky gave an excellent view of the topography of the island.
+Antananaviro is located towards the centre of the island and the clear sky gave an excellent view of the topography of the island.
 The remote, mountainous, green-shrouded surface scrolled smoothly below, cut only by winding water courses and the occasional red, dirt road to seemingly nowhere.
-For much of our approach to the airport, there was very little sign of habitation, though life was down there, evidenced by many wisps of smoke from slash and burn farming, rising lazily into the air adding to their portion of global warming.
+For much of our approach to the airport, there was very little sign of habitation, though life was down there, evidenced by many wisps of smoke from slash-and-burn farming, rising lazily into the air adding to their portion of global warming.

 It was a quiet night though around 2 am I heard what I thought was a woman sobbing in the street down below our window, on investigation I could see nothing and after 20 minutes she stopped.